pine-twins/pine-twins/README.md

 **Scanning Passage...**

-- Coru / Azira / Pol ;; She / He 🔮
+- Wil / Coru / Azira ;; She / He 🔮

 **Making this quick.
 Please just read my rentry or any of the linked socials instead...**